 Method:

 Drizzle a bit of oil over the stems and leaves of the chard, rubbing it in so they’re evenly lined.
-Rest the stems on your griddle and turn on the heat, so they start to melt as it comes as much as temperature, or set them on the grill, slightly far from the fireplace.
+Rest the stems on your grill and turn on the heat so they start to melt as much as the temperature comes, or set them on the grill, slightly far from the fireplace.
 Turn them over frequently as they cook so that they caramelize throughout.
-Once the stems are almost cooked, about 10 mins, add the leaves to the recent grill and permit them to wilt and begin to char in locations.
+Once the stems are almost cooked, about 10 mins, add the leaves to the recent grill, permit them to wilt, and begin charing in locations.

 Spread only a little butter on each slice of bread.
-Turn one slice over and layer at the grilled chard leaves.
-Roughly chop the stems and toss them together at the reducing board with the chili.
+Turn one slice over and layer the grilled chard leaves.
+Roughly chop the stems and toss them together on the reducing board with the chili.
 Scatter them over the leaves and pinnacle with the Cheddar.
-Turn over the alternative slice of bread and unfold the mango chutney on the unbuttered facet, then invert over the sandwich and press down firmly, so the buttered aspect is on the pinnacle.
+Turn over the alternative slice of bread, unfold the mango chutney on the unbuttered facet, then invert over the sandwich and press down firmly so the buttered aspect is on the pinnacle.
 Transfer to the grill carefully, using a fish slice and tongs to preserve the whole lot collectively, and cook for a couple of minutes on each side.

-It’s ready when the bread is properly toasted, and the cheese is melting.
+It’s ready when the bread is properly toasted and the cheese melts.
 Slice in 1/2 and permit to cool for a minute or so before ingesting – the molten cheese can be burn-your-tongue warm.